Naurican/ai-case-study/README.md

 ## Overview and Origin

 * Name of company: Lexcheck
-*

 * When was the company incorporated?
-* In 2015 in New York
+  *In 2015, in New York.*

 * Who are the founders of the company?
-* Gary Sangha
+  Gary Sangha

 * How did the idea for the company (or project) come about?
-* He is a lawyer and wanted to improve contract analysis.
+ He is a lawyer and wanted to improve contract analysis.

 * How is the company funded?
 How much funding have they received?
-* By 8 investors.
+  By 8 investors.
 (GTM Fund, Bigfoot Capital, Wormhole Capital, Howard Morgan, Ulu Ventures and Kli Capital).
 Total amount is 25 million US dollars.

 ## Business Activities

 * What specific problem is the company or project trying to solve?
-* Contract analysis.
+  Contract analysis.
 Reducing time and costs of contract analysis.
 They also made deals managing software to improve the deal processes.

 * Who is the company's intended customer?
-* Medium to large companies.
+  Medium to large companies.
 * Is there any information about the market size of this set of customers?
-* No, but it's intended to comprise a big share of all companies.
+ No, but it's intended to comprise a big share of all companies.

-* What solution does this company offer that their competitors do not or cannot offer?
+* What solution does this company offer that its competitors do not or cannot offer?
-* Everything they do others companies could do, but they where pioneers.
+  Everything they do, other companies could do, but they were pioneers.
-* They were the pioneers in their filed, but do have any special advantage.
+* They were the pioneers in their field but do have any special advantage.

 * Which technologies are they currently using, and how are they implementing them?
-* HTML5, jQuery, and Google Analytics, according to G2 Stack.
+  HTML5, jQuery, and Google Analytics, according to G2 Stack.
 Also NLP and machine learning

 ## Landscape

 * What field is the company in?
-* Law and business processes.
+  Law and business processes.

 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?
   The contract analysis evolution has been great.
 From JPMorgans' COIN software to Docsign document signing.

 * What are the other major companies in this field?
-* Jo Morgan COIN, Summize, Ironcladapp.com, LexCheck, Legamart
+  JP Morgan COIN, Summize, Ironcladapp.com, LexCheck, Legamart

 ## Results